rpsammons6/fooocus-web-docs/src/pages/docs/privacypolicy.md

 ## Data Retention

 We retain personal information collected via email for as long as necessary to fulfill the purposes outlined in this policy or as required by law.
 When no longer needed, we securely dispose of or anonymize the information.
+All information is retained according to both the GDPR and CCPA, as well as the policies outlined by Discord.
+We are in compliance with Discord's policies and our *Server Member Intent* is clearly outlined below.

+All data is encrypted at rest with AES-256 encryption and is stored on secure servers.
+We do not store any data on local machines or devices.

+### Server Member Intent

+As submitted to Discord, we have outlined our intent for server members as follows:

+We collect and use the profile data of those within the server to provide access to the bot both in Discord and in their online profile.
+This streamlines the user experience by allowing them to keep track of what images they have generated, how many tokens (ink) they have remaining, and allows us to verify the status of their subscription.

+We store their Username, User ID, and their messages to the bot including images uploaded.
+We do not store any other information, and this is for the purpose of providing the services outlined above and for preserving the safety and liability of both the users and our company, ensuring that we can provide the best service possible.

 ## Your Rights

 ### Access and Correction

 Individuals have the right to access and correct their personal information held by us.
-Requests for access or correction can be submitted to [Contact Email Address].
+Requests for access or correction can be submitted to support@thelazyartistai.com.

-### Opt-Out
+### Requesting Deletion

-Recipients of marketing or promotional emails may opt out of receiving further communications by following the unsubscribe instructions provided in the emails or by contacting us directly.
+Users can request deletion of their data at any time, regardless of their subscription status.
+To do so, they can contact us directly at support@thelazyartistai.com

 ## Changes to this Policy